one-zero-eight/workshops/README.md

 uv pip install -e .
 ```

-5. Create setting.yaml.
-Check out setting.example.yaml for more details
+5. Create .env.
+Check out .example.env. for more details

+6. Create directory logs in the root of the project

-6. To finally start:
+7. To finally start:
 ```bash
 uv run src/api/__main__.py
 ```